ksDreamer/KevinStark-Intro/README.md

 - 👋 Hi, I’m @KevinCattt, a freshman in SCUT in China(2021).
-- 👀 I’m interested in Spaceflight, Aerospace, Robotics.
+- 👀 I’m interested in Aerospace, Robotics, Energy, Ecology and Web.
 I like playing piano and reading books.
-- 🌱 I’m currently learning Robotics.
+- 🌱 I’m currently learning Robotics and Computer Science.
 - 💞️ I’m looking to collaborate on ...Mechanicial Engineering maybe, I don't have ideas.
 - 📫 How to reach me ...
 You can get in touch with me via my email: mengyanggao2@gmail.com